ogradyc01/GoldenCheetah/Preferences_Overview.md

 ![Preferences] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/PreferencesBar.jpg)

-Preferences provide multiple configuration views, which are selected through the 'Preferences Bar' on the upper edge of the screen.
-Next we will explain all configuration views, and the most important fields in these view.
-Fields which are considered self-explanatory will not be mentioned explicitely here.
+Preferences provide multiple configuration views, which are selected through the 'Preferences Bar' on the upper border of the screen.
+Next we will explain all configuration views, and the most important fields in these views.
+Fields which are considered self-explanatory will not be mentioned explicitly here.

 ### General